questdb/c-questdb-client/README.md

 // Automatically connects on object construction. questdb::ilp::line_sender sender{
     "localhost",  // QuestDB hostname
-  "9009"};      // QuestDB port
+    9009};        // QuestDB port

 ```

-Additionally, there are constructor overloads that accept int ports and a
-`sec_opts` object with authentication and TLS options.
+For more advanced use cases, such as those requiring authentication or
+full-connection encryption via TLS, first, create an `opts` object then call its
+methods to populate its options and then pass the `opts` object to the
+`line_sender` constructor.

 Examples:
 * [Basic example in C++](examples/line_sender_cpp_example.cpp).